Computer Hope

-My computer and/or computer plug is sparking or smoking.
+My computer or computer plug is sparking or smoking

-If your computer, computer plug, power strip, or wall outlet is sparking or smoking, this could be an indication of a serious defect with your computer or computer peripheral, or with how your home or office is wired.
+If your computer, its plug, power strip, or the wall outlet is sparking or smoking, you'll need to inspect one or more of these components.
 Below are different symptoms relating to this issue and recommendations to what to do when these symptoms are occurring.

 Wall outlet is sparking or smoking

 You may notice sparks when plugging something into an outlet, this is ok.
-However, if you notice sparks after or while something is plugged in or notice smoke at anytime coming from the power outlet, you should contact a certified electrician immediately to have your house and wall outlet looked at.
+However, if you notice sparks or notice smoke at anytime coming from the power outlet, contact a certified electrician immediately to have your house and wall outlet inspected.

 Power strip or surge protector is sparking or smoking

-You may notice sparks when plugging something into an outlet, this is ok.
-However, if you notice sparks after or while something is plugged in or notice smoke at anytime coming from the power strip or surge protector, it should be replaced immediately.
+You may notice sparks when plugging something into an outlet, and that is okay.
+However, if you notice sparks after or while something is plugged in, or notice smoke coming from the power strip or surge protector, replace it immediately.

 Computer is sparking or smoking